rick-r/marriage-figaro-norway/captions.md

 che avete diletto
 di far disperar.

     Forgive you?
-Just a minute ago you were ready to kick me out!
-Is this how you treat the love of your life?
+    You were about to kick
+    me out!

 IL CONTE:
 Confuso, pentito,
 son troppo punito,
 abbiate pietà.

-    Rosina, I'll make it up to you, I promise...
+    I'll make it up to you,

-(in terzett, may not work)
+    I promise...

 SUSANNA: